Cardshifter/Cardshifter/extra-resources/documentation/card-library-guide.md

 ####`health`

-A card with `n` health can take `n` damage while it is in battle, and it is destroyed into the discard pile if the health reaches `0` or less.
+A creature card with `n` health can take `n` damage while it is in battle, and it is destroyed into the discard pile if the health reaches `0` or less.
+If you set `health: 0`, your card should die immediately after being played, save some effect(s) modify health.
 Usage: `health: n`

 _Note: by default setting, Cardshifter cards will gain their health back after each turn._

 ####`attack`

-A card with `n` attack can cause `n` damage  to a target card or player while it is in battle.
+A creature card with `n` attack can cause `n` damage  to a target card or player while it is in battle.
 Usage: `attack: n`

 ####`scrap`

-A card with `n` scrap value can be sacrificed from battle after exhausting its casting `sickness`, in exchange for `n` scrap resource to the player.
+A creature card with `n` scrap value can be sacrificed from battle after exhausting its casting `sickness`, in exchange for `n` scrap resource to the player.
 All cards with `scrap > 0` can be sacrificed. `scrap` resource can be used for various things which have a `scrapCost`, including most Enchantments.
 See the Enchantments section for details.
 Usage: `scrap: n`

 ####`sickness`

-A card with `n` sickness must wait `n` turns after being played before it can perform an action.
+A creature card with `n` sickness must wait `n` turns after being played before it can perform an action.
 A creature with `0` sickness is often referenced as having "Rush" or immediate action.
 Usage: `sickness: n`

 ####`manaCost`